 While the oats do absorb quite a bit of the moisture in this recipe, sometimes the pumpkin holds too much moisture.
 It can actually vary from pumpkin to pumpkin how much moisture is inside!

 Blotting the pumpkin on a paper towel removes that excess moisture and can result in a more chewy pumpkin cookie.
+You can use canned pumpkin puree, or you can make your own homemade pumpkin puree.

-Like most butter-based cookie doughs, chilling the dough can be super important to helping keep the cookies from spreading too much.
+Like most butter-based cookie doughs, chilling the dough can be super important to help keep the cookies from spreading too much.
 Chilling the dough helps the butter start to become a little more solid again within the dough.

 Oatmeal Pumpkin Cookies